 There are many choices for countertop materials, which vary by price, practical qualities, and environmental impact.

 Paper-based countertop material, such as Richlite, is one of the newest, and greenest, choices.
 It is made of Forest Stewardship Council–certified or recycled paper treated with resin, pressed, and baked into sheets.
 Softer and warmer than stone, this material is the same color throughout and comes in a limited palette of solid colors.
 Due to its tensile strength, it can be cantilevered for longer spans than other materials without additional support.
 It is available with numerous edge details and in several thicknesses, from ¾″ to 1½″.
 It is heat-resistant to 350 degrees and scratch-resistant, though not meant to be cut upon.
 Although nonporous, it still requires periodic resealing with mineral oil to maintain a consistent appearance.
-Richlite is made in the U.S. and costs between $85 and $110 per square foot, including templating and installation.
+Richlite is made in the U.S. and the costs can start at $95 per square foot.
+For accurate pricing it would need to be quoted dependent on choice, which includes templating and installation.
 BBR carries Richlite.

 Quartz, or engineered stone, has many of the qualities of natural stone, but is nonporous, making for a cleaner surface and eliminating the need for the periodic resealing.
 This material is highly rated by consumer magazines as one of the most maintenance-free countertops available.
 Made of ground-up natural quartz and a binding resin, it is more homogenous in color and pattern than natural stone.
-Brands include Cambria, Caesarstone, Silestone, and Zodiac; Cambria is made in the U.S. Prices run between $72 and $100 per square foot, including templating and installation.
+Brands include Cambria, Caesarstone, Silestone, and Zodiac; Cambria is made in the U.S. Prices can start at $85 per square foot, including templating and installation.
 Among the brands you can find at BBR are Cambria, Caesarstone, and Silestone.

 While we think of stone as a material that will last forever, it does require some attention.
 Stone is porous and needs to be sealed on a regular basis.
 Highly acidic foods and cleaners will react with the stone and discolor it.
 Each installer will provide a fact sheet on how to care for the stone.

 Butcher block is another classic countertop material with environmental qualities that give it a renewed appeal.
 It is usually made of laminated strips of hard maple; most come with an oil finish that is easily renewed as it wears.
 They need to be resealed periodically and maintained with mineral oil.
 There are standard sizes available, so seams may be necessary on large or irregular shapes.
 Butcher block is a good surface for cutting and is fairly heat-resistant, but is often not recommended near sinks because water will stain it unless a permanent finish is applied.
-Butcher block countertops run between $20 to $30 per square foot.
+Butcher block countertops can begin to run anywhere from $60 to $90 per square foot.
 Brands to choose from at BBR are John Boos and The Southside Woodshop.

 Plastic laminate countertops are the most economical option.
 This material is made of layers of paper laminated with glue and finished with a top coat that has color, design, and texture.
 Brands include Formica, Nevamar, Pionite, and Wilsonart.
 Plastic laminate offers the most color choices.
 It is fairly durable, but will scratch and burn.
 Once the surface of a laminate countertop is marred, it cannot be repaired.
 Several edge options are also available with laminates, including postform, a factory-molded top with an integral backsplash.
 One disadvantage of laminates is that they cannot be used with an under-mount sink.
 Custom plastic laminate countertops are made to order, so they will fit any size or configuration.
-Prices vary from $11 to $30 per square foot.
+Prices vary from $24 to $30 per linear foot for stock choices.
 Among the brands found at BBR are Formica and Wilsonart.